Myanmar Gems Museum

 Myanmar Gems Museum, in Yangon, Myanmar, is a museum dedicated to precious Burmese gem stones.
 The museum is located on the third floor of a four-story building, located near Kaba Aye Pagoda.

-The Gems Mart at the Gems Museum consists of 82 stores on three floors, and sells high-quality raw and finished gem products, offering rubies, sapphires, pearls, jade and more.
+The building also houses the Gems Mart, which consists of 82 stores on three floors, and sells high-quality raw and finished gem products, offering rubies, sapphires, pearls, jade and more.
 The mart is open from 9 am to 5 pm Tuesday through Sunday.
 The museum building is the site of semi-annual Myanmar Gems Emporium, attended by gems and jewellery merchants from around the world.